I have the best dinner for you today.

 Bring a large pot of salted water to a boil.
 Add the pasta and cook according to package directions until al dente.

-Meanwhile, add all the pesto ingredients to a food processor and blend until smooth and creamy, stopping as necessary to scrape down the sides.
+Meanwhile, add all the pesto ingredients to a food processor and blend until the mixture is well blended but still has some texture, stopping as necessary to scrape down the sides.
 You may need to add more water to get it to your desired consistency.

 Heat the olive oil in a large skillet over medium high heat.
 Add one clove of the minced garlic and sauté for about 30 seconds, until fragrant.
 Add the mushrooms and sauté for 5-10 minutes, until browned and softened.
 Season with salt, to taste.